-If you are publishing a .WIM image of one of these versions of Windows, you must:
+If you are publishing a $\mbox{.}\mbox{\tt WIM}$ image of one of these versions of Windows, you must:

 - Have access to the Media\client\default folder on the HPCA media. - This folder is only required the first time you publish a .WIM file or if you want to publish an updated agent package.
-The HPCA agent will be published as a separate package, which ensures that all future deployments of your .WIM files will automatically receive the latest agent available. - For Windows Vista, Windows Server 2008, or Windows 7: - If you are deploying using Windows Setup, you must be able to access the \sources folder from the Windows installation media (used to obtain or create the .WIM file) on the device where you are publishing the image. - This does not apply to Windows XP or Windows 2003 .WIM files. - Install the Windows Automated Installation Kit (AIK) for Windows 7 on the device where you are publishing the image.
-The Windows AIK is available for download from the Microsoft web site.
+The HPCA agent will be published as a separate package, which ensures that all future deployments of your .WIM files will automatically receive the latest agent available. - For Windows Vista, Windows Server 2008, or Windows 7: - If you are deploying using Windows Setup, you must be able to access the \sources folder from the Windows installation media (used to obtain or create the .WIM file) on the device where you are publishing the image. - This does not apply to Windows XP or Windows 2003 .WIM files. - The Windows Automated Installation Kit (AIK) for Windows 7 must be installed on the device where you are publishing the image.
+This is a Core installation prerequisite.
+Refer to "Using HPCA to Manage Windows Operating Systems" in the HPCA Installing chapter for more information. - If you are using an existing filename.wim, copy the file to the device where you are publishing the image. - If you prepared and captured a .WIM file using the Image Preparation Wizard, copy filename.wim and filename.edm from the HPCA server's \upload directory (<InstallDir>\Data\OSManagerServer\upload) to the device where you are publishing the image.